The effectiveness of marine reserves is compromised by human proximity

-Marine reserves: a tool to combat overfishing
+Marine reserves: a tool for combating overfishing

-It is in this context that this scientific study has been conducted by an international consortium since 2016.
+It is against this backdrop that this scientific study has been conducted by an international consortium since 2016.
 Its objective: to estimate fish biomass and the presence of top predators—such as sharks or large fish-eating species—in marine reserves in order to assess their effectiveness.
 These species play an essential role in the proper functioning of coral reefs: as an indispensable link in the food chain, they accelerate nutrient recycling and eliminate diseased individuals.

-Partial protection of ecosystems close to humans
+Partial protection of ecosystems close to human settlements

-" Overall, top predators are absent from more than 70% of coral reefs.
-They are present in less than 1% of reefs close to human populations.
-Conversely, their presence rate on isolated reefs is 59%," explains David Mouillot, one of the researchers who coordinated the study.
-Restoring populations of top predators such as sharks via small reserves located near anthropized coasts therefore seems illusory.
-The best way to preserve them remains the implementation of protective measures on isolated sites.
+“Overall, top predators are absent from more than 70% of coral reefs.
+They are present on less than 1% of reefs near human settlements.
+In contrast, their presence rate on isolated reefs is 59%,” explains David Mouillot, one of the researchers who coordinated the study.
+Restoring populations of top predators such as sharks through small reserves located near human-impacted coasts therefore seems unrealistic.
+The best way to preserve them remains the implementation of protective measures at isolated sites.

-"Different conservation strategies can benefit coral reefs," concludes David Mouillot. " Our study suggests maintaining a wide variety of reserves with very diverse objectives and not neglecting the protection of sites far from human activity."
+“Different conservation strategies can benefit coral reefs,” concludes David Mouillot.
+“Our study suggests maintaining a wide variety of reserves with diverse objectives and not neglecting the protection of sites remote from human activity.”

 Laboratories involved in the study

-- ENTROPIE: Tropical marine ecology of the Pacific and Indian Oceans (IRD, University of Réunion, CNRS)
+- ENTROPIE: Tropical Marine Ecology of the Pacific and Indian Oceans (IRD, University of Réunion, CNRS)

 - LIVE: Island Laboratory for Life and the Environment (University of New Caledonia)